jonasbn/stevedore/README.md

 - `--excluded` emits only excluded files (ignored)
 - `--invertcolors` inverts the used colors
 - `--stdin` / `-s` reads ignore file from STDIN
+- `--fullpath` / `-f` emits full path of encountered files and directories

 ### Verbosity